Digital radio in the Republic of Ireland: DAB Ireland Mux2 (2007–08)

 Radio stations licensed by the Broadcasting Commission of Ireland ceased broadcasting on Ireland's second digital radio multiplex (Mux 2) on Sunday, 30 November 2008.
-The stations were broadcasting on Mux 2 as part of a digital radio trial.
-RTÉ continues to broadcast on the RTÉ multiplex.
-ComReg and the Broadcasting Authority of Ireland are currently exploring regulatory frameworks for digital radio multiplex licensing and broadcast licences.
+The stations were broadcasting on Mux 2 as part of a digital radio trial.ComReg and the Broadcasting Authority of Ireland are currently exploring regulatory frameworks for digital radio multiplex licensing and broadcast licences.

-DB Digital Broadcasting (2012 to 2017)
+DB Digital Broadcasting (2012–2017)

 DB Digital Broadcasting launched a national multiplex in some areas of Ireland in July 2012.
 Plans to expand to Limerick were dropped in 2014.
 The multiplex closed on 30 June 2017 due to a lack of enthusiasm for DAB from the commercial sector and after its licence from ComReg expired.
 The operator was attempting to relaunch a national service after the announcement of the closure of the first national multiplex.

-Trial Multiplexes
+Former Trial Multiplexes

 DAB was launched to the public on 30 November 2006, with a number of trials taking place in 1998, 2001 and 2006.
 Before April 2021, 52% of Ireland's population — mainly in Counties Cork and Limerick and the North East – could receive permanent DAB services.
 Geographic coverage on a portable or car radio was much less.
-The service began to be marketed in May 2007 by a collective of commercial broadcasters, digitalradio.ie; and receivers to this day are still sold by most major electronics retailers.
+The service began to be marketed in May 2007 by a collective of commercial broadcasters, digitalradio.ie.

 Since 2010, a number of privately run trial broadcasts have been made.

-Trial multiplex

-FáilteDAB (Spring 2025 - Spring 2026)

-Fáilte DAB were granted a licence by ComReg to commence a one year DAB+ trial starting in Spring 2025 for a multiplex that will cover six transmitter sites across the eastern part of the republic with the view to expand nationally during the trial period.

-Former trial multiplexes

 South-East (TOTAL-DAB) DAB trials (2010 to 2012)

 DAB and DAB+ trials were begun in April 2010 in the South-East area of Ireland on channel 9B (204.64 MHz) by Total Broadcast Consultants Ltd, a broadcast engineering company.
 The company initially obtained a 1-year test and trial licence from ComReg to perform tests from sites, initially just in Waterford City.
 But from mid May, the trial multiplex was expanded to cover much of the South East of Ireland via a high site in the Blackstairs Mountains, providing coverage in Co.
 Wexford, Co.
 Carlow, Co.
 Kilkenny and East Co.
 Waterford.
 In March 2011, a 1-year extension was granted.
 This was the first DAB multiplex in Ireland to be operated by an independent/private organisation (RTÉ NL operating previous multiplexes), and the first known broadcasts of DAB+ content in Ireland.
 In addition to all local and regional radio stations, it was carrying several stations previously unavailable in the region.
 Past trial participants have included Christmas FM, Zenith Classic Rock & Raidió Rí-Rá.